-Every pilgrims has to have a Credential.
-You can get it from a local Camino de Santiago office in your country or buy it on arrival; usually albergues, pilgrim information offices or some cathedrals sell them.
+Every pilgrim has to have a Credential.
+You can get it from a local Camino de Santiago office in your country or buy it on arrival; usually, albergues, pilgrim information offices or some cathedrals sell them.
 Every time you stay at albergue (public or private) you get a stamp.
-At the end of the Camino you’ll need your Credential to get Compostela – a certificate with your name and the name of the Camino you completed.
+At the end of the Camino, you’ll need your Credential to get Compostela – a certificate with your name and the name of the Camino you completed.
 Don’t lose your Credential if you do it’s basically impossible to recover it.

 The route is marked (like any other Camino Way) with yellow arrows and shells, no need to worry about finding the way – simply follow the arrows.

-In Spain most supermarkets and shops are closed on Sundays and public holidays, it’s better to do shopping on Saturday and carry it with than hope to find something opened on Sunday.
+In Spain, most supermarkets and shops are closed on Sundays and public holidays, it’s better to do shopping on Saturday and carry food with than to hope to find something open on Sunday.
 Luckily restaurants are bars are opened on Sundays and public holidays.

-We’d suggest to buy a local SIM card you can phone to book a place or to find out if it’s opened and have Internet access (though many albergues and bars have wi-fi).
+We’d suggest buying a local SIM card you can phone to book a place or to find out if it’s opened and have Internet access (though many albergues and bars have wi-fi).
 You can buy a Vodafone SIM card in Spain with 2Gb data, 200 minutes local phone calls, and many SMS for 15 Euro.
-It worked good, we used it a lot for uploading photos and video, Whats-app calls etc. and it was more than enough.
+It worked good, we used it a lot for uploading photos and video, Whats-app calls, etc. and it was more than enough.

 We drank tap water everywhere on the Camino del Norte (except Barcelona, we were told it is not good) and never had any issues but if you have a sensitive stomach bring a Lifestraw bottle just in case.

 More information on other routes of the Camino de Santiago that we’ve completed by now you can find in these posts The Portuguese Camino Central Route, Coastal Route of Camino Portugues, Camino Portugues from Lisbon through Fatima, Camino Primitivo, Camino Finisterre-Muxía, Camino Inglés and Via de la Plata.

-Credential – a small printed book with pilgrim’s info (name, age, country etc.) and empty spaces for stamps that confirms that you’re a pilgrim.
+Credential – a small printed book with pilgrim’s info (name, age, country, etc.) and empty spaces for stamps it confirms that you’re a pilgrim.
 At every albergue you stay no matter public or private you get a stamp, some bars and restaurants have stamps as well.
 You’ll have to show your Credential at the end of the Camino to get the Compostela.

 Albergue – hostels for pilgrims with dormitories and shared facilities.
-To get more info on the albergues go to Albergues on the Camino del Norte paragraph.
+You can find more information on the albergues in paragraph Albergues on the Camino del Norte.

 Menú del Día – a set meal that usually consists of an entree (soup or salad), a main (meat, fish, vegetables with garnish), bread, wine or beer or cool drink, coffee or dessert (sometimes both).

 Desayuno – breakfast.
-A traditional Spanish breakfast is toast, butter, jam and coffee.
+A traditional Spanish breakfast is a toast, butter, jam, and coffee.
 If you want something more solid look for Desayuno Inglés (English breakfast).